 The BMO Financial Group Indigenous Leaders of Tomorrow scholarships are awarded each year to some of the brightest graduating high school students in Canada.
-These scholarships recognize students who are leaders and exceptional people and encourage them to pursue their dreams at the U of M.
+These scholarships recognize students who are leaders and exceptional people and encourage them to pursue their dreams at the UM.

-This year, two promising students were selected as recipients of these scholarships.
-Each will receive a financial award of $16,000, allocated over four years of study.
+This year, four promising students were selected as recipients of these scholarships.
+Lydia Gork, Dwayne Williams, Madison Winter and Donna Yellowback will each receive a financial award of $16,000, allocated over four years of study.

 “This year’s recipients are not only excelling academically, they are also giving countless hours of time to their communities in selfless and genuine ways,” says Jane Lastra, the U of M’s director of financial aid and awards.
 “These students shine as pure examples of the next leaders of tomorrow – shaping the path for future generations to come.”

 To be eligible for these awards, high school graduates must be of Canadian Indigenous ancestry and show a combination of outstanding leadership potential, academic giftedness and continuing community involvement.
-The 2018 BMO Financial Group Indigenous Leader of Tomorrow Scholarship recipients are Zoe Quill and Tessa Robert-Betzold.
+One of the past BMO Financial Group Indigenous Leader of Tomorrow Scholarship recipients is Zoe Quill.

 Zoe Quill was born and raised in Winnipeg but considers Sapotaweyak Cree Nation her second home.
-This fall, the 18-year-old from Daniel McIntyre Collegiate started her journey toward becoming a surgeon.
-Entering the U of M as an undergraduate student in the Faculty of Science, Zoe plans to major in biochemistry.
+In the fall of 2018, the 18-year-old from Daniel McIntyre Collegiate started her journey toward becoming a surgeon.
+Entering the UM as an undergraduate student in the Faculty of Science, Zoe plans to major in biochemistry.